 We do not have a specific minimum for acceptable standardized test scores.
 However, we require that they submitted so that we can evaluate the applicant thoroughly.
 We do look for a GPA from either high school or college (with 12 or more credit hours) of 2.6 or above.
 However, a strong portfolio can make the difference if your test scores and/or GPA are on the low side.

 When can I apply?
 How long does it take to get an answer?

 We start taking applications for the following fall’s entry on September 1st of the prior year.
 The final date for applications for fall entry is July 15th.
 For Spring entry we start taking applications August 1st of the prior year and the final date is November 15th.
 Generally it takes about 3 weeks to receive an answer.

 What is the current tuition; are there additional fees?

 Your tuition is based on credit hours taken.
-Starting with Fall 2013 tuition will be $675 a credit hour.
+Starting with Fall 2013 tuition is $675 a credit hour.
 Most classes are 3 credits.
 If you enroll full-time (15 credit hours a semester; two semesters a year), your yearly tuition would be $20,250.
 In addition, as of Fall 2013, the student fee is $55 per credit hour.
 Again, if you register for full-time for the year, the fee charge would be $1,650, bringing your yearly total of tuition and fees to $21,900.
 Some classes also require an additional printer fee of either $20, $75 or $90 depending upon the course.
 Film majors pay an additional equipment fee of $250 a semester.

 Does Watkins offer financial aid?